K-12 Forecasting

 & Planning

 Build the enrollment projection models your district needs — and bring them in-house.
-Cohort-survival, student yield factors, birth rate trends, and board-ready demographic studies.
+Cohort-survival, student yield factors, birth rate trends, migration patterns, and board-ready demographic studies across four days.

 From Spreadsheet to Defensible Projection